alanmitchell/bmon/docs/source/creating-a-dashboard.rst

 specify where this Widget is to be located in the Dashboard.
 Row and column numbering starts with 1, and this Graph is to be located in the second column of the first row.
-It is best to sketch out your Dashboard before entering values so that it is easy to determine row and column locations of the Widgets.
+It is best to sketch out your Dashboard before entering values so it's easy to determine row and column locations of the Widgets.

 Next, the Sensor that you wish to display in this Graph is selected in